 Hokkaido is the second largest and northernmost island in Japan.
-The prefecture is especially famous for rich nature including beautiful lakes, flower fields, and six (!) national parks to explore.
-In summer, many people try to escape the heath by making their way up north and enjoying the mountainous area.
-In winter there is no shortage of the famous of the amazing Japanese powder snow, that cover some of the best ski slopes in the world.
-Combine this with delicious local food including amazingly fresh prepared seafood and fruits like the Yubari melon, and you have no reason not to Hokkaido anymore.
+The prefecture is especially famous for its rich nature including beautiful lakes, flower fields, and six (!) national parks to explore.
+In summer, many people try to escape the heat by making their way up north and enjoying the mountainous area.
+In winter there is no shortage of the famous Japanese powder snow that covers some of the best ski slopes in the world.
+Combine this with delicious local food including amazingly fresh prepared seafood and fruits like the Yubari melon, and you have no reason not to go to Hokkaido anymore.

 - When is the best to visit Hokkaido

 - 1. Amazing ice sculptures at Sapporo Snow Festival